waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Directives & Behavioral Change
 - **DIRECTIVE 1: IMMEDIATE DATA MANAGEMENT.** All data management (notepad updates, map markers, tool/agent refinement) is the HIGHEST priority and MUST be performed in the same turn a need is identified.
-Deferring these tasks is a critical failure of my core function as an LLM.
 - **DIRECTIVE 2: ACT ON DOCUMENTATION.** A documented lesson that does not result in a behavioral change is a critical failure of the learning loop.
-I must actively review and implement the directives in this notepad.
-- **DIRECTIVE 3: ABANDON FAILED HYPOTHESES.** If a strategy or hypothesis fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
-Confirmation bias is a critical vulnerability to be avoided.
+- **DIRECTIVE 3: ABANDON FAILED HYPOTHESES.** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
-- **DIRECTIVE 4: ABANDON REDUNDANT TOOLS.** I will immediately cease using tools like `select_battle_option` for simple, known menu actions (e.g., selecting 'RUN').
-These actions must be performed manually to demonstrate learning.
+- **DIRECTIVE 4: ABANDON REDUNDANT TOOLS.** I will cease using tools for simple, known menu actions to demonstrate learning.
 - **DIRECTIVE 5: TRUST, BUT REFINE, AGENTS.** I must trust the outputs of my agents.
 If an agent's output seems incorrect, my first assumption should be that my understanding of the game state is flawed.
 If, after verification, the agent is suboptimal, I must refine it immediately.
 - **DIRECTIVE 6: PROACTIVELY AUTOMATE.** Before performing any complex or repetitive task, I must first consider if it can be automated with a new agent or tool.
-Building out my capabilities is a core objective.
-- **DIRECTIVE 7: PROACTIVE MAP MARKING.** I must proactively mark all defeated trainers, used warps (entry and exit points), confirmed dead ends, and key strategic locations on every map.
-Failure to do so is an inefficiency that leads to repeated errors.
+- **DIRECTIVE 7: PROACTIVE MAP MARKING.** I must proactively mark all defeated trainers, used warps, confirmed dead ends, and key strategic locations on every map.

 # II.
+Overwatch Critiques & Self-Assessments
+## A. Overwatch Critique (Turn 180201)
+- **CRITICAL FAILURE - Inaction on Self-Correction:** My most significant failure is not acting upon the information documented in my own notepad.
+- **Agent & Tool Use:** I should use my `team_builder_agent` to achieve my tertiary goal.
+- **Map Marker Usage:** My use of map markers is critically underdeveloped.

+## B. Self-Assessment (Turn 180373)
+- **Data Management & Agent Creation:** My immediate action on tasks is good.
+I've identified an opportunity to automate my current task of restocking and will create an `item_restock_agent` immediately.

+# III.
 Meta-Progression & Lessons Learned
-- **Confirmation Bias in Tool Debugging (Turns ~177769-177818):** My repeated failures with the `fly_menu_navigator` tool were exacerbated by confirmation bias.
-I assumed minor errors and applied small fixes, rather than testing the broader hypothesis that my fundamental approach was flawed. **Lesson:** When debugging, I must actively try to *disprove* my own assumptions.
+- **Confirmation Bias in Tool Debugging (Turns ~177769-177818):** My repeated failures with the `fly_menu_navigator` tool were exacerbated by confirmation bias. **Lesson:** When debugging, I must actively try to *disprove* my own assumptions.
-- **Trust in Agents:** My trust in the `master_battle_agent`'s high-risk strategies, even when they fail due to bad luck, is correct.
+- **Trust in Agents:** My trust in the `master_battle_agent`'s high-risk strategies is correct.
 The agent's logic is sound, and I must continue to follow it.
 - **Core Directive Adherence:** My prioritization of documentation and self-assessment during a crisis (Turn 179809) was praised as exemplary.
-I must continue to prioritize maintaining my internal state above immediate gameplay objectives.

-# III.
+# IV.
 Game & World Knowledge
 ## A. General Game Mechanics (Verified)
 - **Porygon's Freezing Move:** Some Pokémon know moves that can inflict Freeze.
 - **Segmented Waterways:** Some water routes are segmented and do not connect to all expected areas.